This is a guest post from Marcello Arrambide of Wandering Trader.

 I chose a tour that offered me the rates below:

 - $870 for one person going alone on the trip

 - $375 per person for 3 people

 The total cost of my gorilla trek was $840: $500 for the gorilla permit and $340 for the tour.
 If you’re traveling alone, you may pay an additional $50 for a private room.
 Breakfast and lunch were included in the tour.

 I arrived the day before my trek was scheduled just in case there were any last-minute problems and I needed to find another tour operator.
 But there was nothing to worry about.
 I paid the tour operator, and we were on our way.
 Tip: if paying in cash, make sure you bring larger bills that were printed after the year 2000, otherwise no one in Uganda will accept them.

 What Country Should You Choose?

-The DR Congo was immediately crossed off my list because the visa process is extremely complex and expensive.
-I just heard from too many people who had significant problems at the border of the DR Congo.
+The DRC was immediately crossed off my list because the visa process is extremely complex and expensive.
+I just heard from too many people who had significant problems at the border.

 There are roughly 720 mountain gorillas left in Central Africa, and half of all gorillas are found in Uganda’s Biwindi Impenetrable Forest.
 This alone was the main reason why I chose Uganda for my gorilla trek.